ImrishiMittal/cricscores/README.md

-# 🏏 CricScores
+# CricScorers

-**CricScores** is a web-based cricket scoring and statistics tracking application built with React and designed for local/gully cricket players who struggle with manual scorekeeping and performance tracking.
+**CricScorers** is a web-based cricket scoring and statistics tracking application built with React and designed for local/gully cricket players who struggle with manual scorekeeping and performance tracking.

 It allows users to:
 - Score cricket matches ball-by-ball